Information on Student led clubs can be found here:

 Contact Kathy Weimer at email@example.com for more information

-Science Bowl is a team competition in which students pit their knowledge of Earth and Space Science, Life Science, Chemistry, Physics and Mathematics against other schools in the region in a trivia style competition.
-High placement at the regional tournament qualify teams for the national tournament in Washington, D.C.
+Science Bowl is a team competition in which students pit their knowledge of Earth and Space Science, Life Science, Chemistry, Physics, and Mathematics against other schools in the region in a trivia-style competition.
+High placement at the regional tournament qualifies teams for the national tournament in Washington, D.C.

 Science Olympiad (7th period ELO)

 Science Olympiad is a team competition that consists of 23 events ranging across all science and engineering categories.

 Each team consists of 15 students and they will compete in 3-5 events, of their choosing.

 Students compete at the Regional and hopefully State level in March and April.